Bach and Zelenka

 Zelenka's Requiem in D

 The successful performance of J.S.
-Bach's Mass in B Minor last September has prompted a deeper exploration of the music of Bach and his contemporaries by Brisbane Concert Choir.
+Bach's Mass in B Minor in September 2019 prompted a deeper exploration of the music of Bach and his contemporaries by Brisbane Concert Choir.
 The challenge of this master's compositions has got under our skins and we cannot wait to bring you more of Bach's superb work.

-For our May season in 2020 we will present two works that are linked to provide you with an aural feast.
+When conditions allow we will present two works that are linked, to provide you with an aural feast.
 J.S.
 Bach's Trauerode - Lass Fürstin (BWV 198) and Jan Dismas Zelenka's Requiem in D (ZWV 46) will offer a rare treat for Queenslanders.
 There is no record of Zelenka's Requiem having been performed in Brisbane.

 This will create a beautiful pairing of instrumental highlights, including the chalemeau (early clarinet) solos in the Zelenka and the use of gambas and lutes in the Bach.
 Beautiful solo voice movements interspersed with Bach's demand yet again for skilful singing by choristers.